auth0/docs/articles/scopes/current/sample-use-cases.md

 ## Request custom API access

-In this example, we expand on our previous example requesting standard claims to also include a custom permission for a calendar API that will allow the calling application to read appointments for the user.
-To do this, we want to get an additional token--an Access Token containing the proper permission level to read appointments from the API.
+In this example, we expand on our previous example, which requested standard claims, to also include a custom scope for a calendar API that will allow the calling application to read appointments for the user.
+To do this, we want to get an additional token--an Access Token containing the proper scope to read appointments from the API.

 ::: note
-Before using a custom API, you need to know what permissions are available for the API you are calling.
-If the custom API is under your control, you need to register both your application and API with Auth0 and [define the permissions for your API using the Auth0 Dashboard](/scopes/current/guides/define-api-scope-dashboard).
+Before using a custom API, you need to know what scopes are available for the API you are calling.
+If the custom API is under your control, you need to register both your application and API with Auth0 and [define the scopes for your API using the Auth0 Dashboard](/scopes/current/guides/define-api-scope-dashboard).
 You can also use defined permissions to [customize the consent prompt](/scopes/current/guides/customize-consent-prompt) for your users.
 :::

 1. Initiate the authentication flow by sending the user to the authorization URL and requesting tokens: